dr-yst/org-x/dev-docs/activeContext.md

 - Visual design for nested groups that maintains clarity and usability
 - Implementation of custom variable definitions for different display modes
 - Keyboard navigation patterns for the sidebar filtering interface
+- Performance testing with various dataset sizes to determine optimal filtering approach
+- Memory profiling to understand constraints and optimize data structures